tdauth/cpp-futures-promises/README.md

 ## Extensions
 The project does also provide extensions for the libraries Folly and Boost.Thread.
-The use them include the header `extensions.h`.
+The use them include the header [extensions.h](./src/extensions.h).

 ### Future Extensions for Folly
 The project provides a number of non-blocking combinators which are missing from the existing C++ libraries: